 What signals are looked for when trying to identify the authoritativeness of a page under the process in this patent filing?

-An example authoritative page for a location associated with Big Nick’s Pizza Joint located at 123 Main Street, Oakmont, Pa.
-15302, might have the following combination of signals which could be used to identify it as authoritative for that location:
+An example authority page for a location associated with Big Nick’s Pizza Joint located at 123 Main Street, Oakmont, Pa.
+15302, might have the following combination of signals which could be used to identify it as a set of authority documents for that location:

-- The page is the destination for outlinks from a number of documents that mention all or part of the location or the business name.
+- The page is the destination for outlinks from many documents that mention all or part of the location or the business name.

 - The page is also the destination for outlinks whose anchor text matches all or part of the business name (e.g., Big Nick’s Pizza Joint, Big Nick’s Pizza, Big Nick’s, Big Nick’s Pizza Restaurant, Big Nicks Pizza, and Big Nick Pizza Joint).